Alan-GIRAUDON/arduinomethyste/README.md

 The board was conceived to be assembled by JLCPCB, the components references are theirs and the constraints of the Kicad projects are adapted to JLCPCB limitations.

-Fortunately, the board doesn't require controled impedance (the USB trace are very short), the sizes and spacing (traces and vias) being generous, it is totally feasible to make this board with an other fabricator (Aisler, OshPark, PCBWay).
-The components references just need to be adjusted accordingly (be aware of footprints variation) to the fabricator or the distributor (Mouser, Digikey) if you assemble the board yourself.
+Fortunately, the board doesn't require controled impedance (the USB trace are very short), the sizes and spacing (traces and vias) being generous, it is totally feasible to make this board with other fabricators (Aisler, OshPark, PCBWay).
+The components references just need to be adjusted accordingly (be aware of footprints variation) to the fabricator or the distributor (Mouser, Digikey), if you assemble the board yourself.

 ## Board results :